Projeto Portinari: Projeto Pincelada

 Using areas of artificial intelligence, neural networks, among others, the Projeto Pincelada (Brush Project) makes a macro photography of the paintings to establish their authenticity.

 Idealized in 1990 by João Candido, the goal was to enrich authorship recognition techniques through the "morphology of the author's brushstrokes" and George Svetlichny, from the Mathematics Department, had the idea to put a sample of brushstrokes in the Autoclass program, developed by NASA and was first presented to the scientific public at Cambridge University by the founder of the Projeto Portinari in 1993.

 According to Professor Ruy Luiz Milidiú, the image is divided into several squares of 4mm x 4mm, which should contain the movement of a brush stroke.
 The first phase of the project was to see if the program could differentiate Portinari's works from Enrico Bianco's, and the second phase was to compare them with the falsifications of Portinari's works.

 Catalogue raisonné

-Released in 2004 is a collection of 5 volumes, each representing the more than 4,600 works from the painter.
+Released in 2004 is a collection of 5 volumes, each representing more than 4,600 works from the painter.